2024 Workplace Safety Trends: 6 Ways to Support Your Employees

 —Ian Phillips, Director of News and Media at The United Nations

-Here are two other ways you can help mitigate the risks from AI, from our 2024 Threat Outlook report:
+Here are two other ways you can help mitigate the risks from AI:

 Keep humans involved in your threat monitoring